Bob André EngelsenAuthor

 The view from atop Mount Fløyen

 From the top of Mount Fløyen you have panoramic views of downtown Bergen.
 Taking the funicular, it's only a 5 minute ride to the top.
 The hike will set you back around 50 minutes, but there are several great photo spots along the trail worth exploring.
 The path zigzags up the mountain, going from the buzzing city to the quiet forest.
+A fun and exciting option to get to the top is a guided Segway tour.

 From the viewing platform at the top you also look upon Byfjorden and the seaway leading to the Norwegian Fjords.